Golf Tutorials

 Compression is all about efficient energy transfer.
 When you catch the ball thin (on the upswing) or fat (hitting the ground first), a huge amount of the club's energy is wasted.
 It’s absorbed by the turf or results in a glancing blow.

-But when you strike down on the ball with forward shaft lean - with your hands ahead of the clubhead at impact - you deliver the full force of the a-swing directly into the back-center of the ball.
+But when you strike down on the ball with forward shaft lean - with your hands ahead of the clubhead at impact - you deliver the full force of the swing directly into the back-center of the ball.
 This launches the ball with a higher velocity and lower spin loft, creating a powerful, boring ball flight that cuts through the wind and bounces forward upon landing.
 You’ll be stunned at how much farther your 7-iron flies when you flush it instead of just picking it clean.

 It Creates Tour-Level Spin and Control